 PRE-DESIGNED CUSTOM TOURS or PRIVATE JOURNEYS:

-These are tours where have designed a set itinerary that is available for small groups of 1-6, on a custom schedule basis.
+These are tours where we have designed a set itinerary that is available for small groups of 1-6, on a custom schedule basis.
 Our Classic Cars, Rum & Cigars Tour is one example.
 We have some other Cuba private tours, seen below, that we can organize for your small private group.

 Some people prefer something completely custom and to travel in their own private group.
 The itineraries of some of our scheduled tours may be adapted for smaller, private groups, depending on the season and our availability.
 Or you may want to design a custom itinerary, taking advantage of our knowledge of Cuba.
 We usually can’t include the same variety of active elements (biking, kayaking in particular) as our scheduled tours because of the limited resources in Cuba, but let us know what you want in a Cuba private tour and we would love to discuss it with you!